UK eSIM for Scotland Road Trips and National Parks

 Plan your data needs accordingly.
 For most road trippers, 10 to 20 GB per month is comfortable.
 Heavy users who stream video and make lots of video calls will want 30 to 50 GB or an unlimited plan.

-What3Words works offline if you have downloaded the map data.
+What3Words works offline if you’ve downloaded the map data.
 It divides the world into three-metre squares, each with a unique three-word address.
-Mountain rescue teams across the UK use it.
+Mountain rescue teams across the UK use it — it can give rescuers your exact location even without mobile signal.
 Park4Night or Searchforsites are invaluable for finding wild camping spots, cheap campsites, and overnight parking.
 Download the offline databases before you go.

 Download a good weather app.
 The Met Office app is the most reliable for the UK.
 Check the forecast when you have signal.
 The weather in the UK mountains can change from sunshine to blizzard in an hour.